Manually register devices with Windows Autopilot

 To use this script, you can use either of the following methods:

-- download it from the PowerShell Gallery and run it on each computer.
+- Download the script file from the PowerShell Gallery and run it on each computer.

-- install it directly from the PowerShell Gallery.
+- Install the script directly from the PowerShell Gallery.

 To install it directly and capture the hardware hash from the local computer, use the following commands from an elevated Windows PowerShell prompt:

-New-Item -Type Directory -Path "C:\HWID" Set-Location -Path "C:\HWID" Set-ExecutionPolicy -Scope Process -ExecutionPolicy Unrestricted Install-Script -Name Get-WindowsAutoPilotInfo Get-WindowsAutoPilotInfo.ps1 -OutputFile AutoPilotHWID.csv
+New-Item -Type Directory -Path "C:\HWID" Set-Location -Path "C:\HWID" Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned Install-Script -Name Get-WindowsAutoPilotInfo Get-WindowsAutoPilotInfo -OutputFile AutoPilotHWID.csv

 You can run the commands remotely if both of the following are true: